 The IDSA/ASM does note that most PCR-based assays for babesiosis only detect B. microti even though there are at least three other species of Babesia that can cause the infection.
 "Real time PCR available from CDC and reference labs...
-Serology does not distinguish between acute and past infection" (Miller et al., 2018).
+Serology does not distinguish between acute and past infection" (Miller et al., 2024).

-Their recommendation for the main diagnostic testing for malaria due to Plasmodium falciparum, P. ovale, P. vivax, P. malariae, and P. knowlesi is "Stat microscopic examination of Giemsastained thick and thin blood films (repeat testing every 12-24 h for a total of 3 exams before ruling out malaria); rapid antigen detection tests followed by confirmatory blood films within 12-24 h."
+Their recommendation for the main diagnostic testing for malaria due to Plasmodium falciparum, P. ovale, P. vivax, P. malariae, and P. knowlesi is "STAT microscopic examination of Giemsastained thick and thin blood films (repeat testing every 12-24 h for a total of 3 exams before ruling out malaria); rapid antigen detection tests followed by confirmatory blood films within 12-24 h."
 They make the following special remark: "Antigen tests lack sensitivity with low parasitemia and non-falciparum malaria and do not differentiate all species.
 PCR from some reference laboratories will detect and differentiate all species.
-Calculation of percentage parasitemia (using thick or thin blood films) is required for determining patient management and following response to therapy (Miller et al., 2018)."
-Concerning dengue virus DENV, "Plaque reduction neutralization tests (PRNTs) are considered the reference standard for detection of antibodies to arthropod-borne viruses (arboviruses) and provide improved specificity over commercial serologic assays; however, due to the complexity of testing, PRNT is currently only available at select public health laboratories and the CDC."
-They note that false positives for antibodies to DENV may not necessarily indicate DENV infection since it can also be indicative of a prior flavivirus infection, such as West Nile virus or Zika virus.
-They also state that the "Detection of DENV RNA by NAAT is preferred for acutely ill patients.
-Recently, detection of the DENV NS1 antigen, which is secreted from infected host cells as early as 1 day after symptom onset and up to 10 days thereafter, has become an acceptable alternative to NAAT for diagnosis of acute DENV infection" (Miller et al., 2018).
+Calculation of percent parasitemia and species identification (using thick or thin blood films) is required for determining patient management and following response to therapy" (Miller et al., 2024).
+Concerning DENV, "Plaque reduction neutralization tests (PRNTs) are considered the reference standard for detection of antibodies to arthropod-borne viruses (arboviruses) and provide improved specificity over commercial serologic assays; however, due to the complexity of testing, PRNT is currently only available at select public health laboratories and the CDC."
+They note that false positives for antibodies to DENV may not necessarily indicate DENV infection since it can also be indicative of a prior flavivirus infection, such as West Nile virus, SLE, or Zika virus.
+They also state that the "Detection of DENV RNA by NAAT is preferred for acutely ill patients presenting within 7 days of symptom onset.
+Recently, detection of the DENV NS1 antigen, which is secreted from infected host cells as early as 1 day after symptom onset and up to 10 days thereafter, has become an acceptable alternative to NAAT for diagnosis of acute DENV infection" (Miller et al., 2024).